 Next to the wakeboard park, there is a small pebble beach.
 Beach is mostly used as an exit point for wake-boarders.

 There isn't much shade here, but there is a nice grassy area with hammocks, a sand volleyball court, as well as a small children's playground with a sandpit, and a couple of swings.

 A bar with a large terrace is a centerpiece of a wakeboard park.
 Public toilets are available near the bar and are free of charge.

 Further south, you'll come across the Parentium beach.
 It's basically a coastline along the small peninsula where the hotel Parentium is located.

-The beach here is nice, partly mostly rocky, with cemented sunbathing areas, but there are also two lovely pebbly beaches.
+The coast here is mostly rocky, with cemented sunbathing areas, but also with a small pebbly part.

 The beach has good amenities including changing cabins, showers, and deck chairs rental.
 There is also a restaurant Villa Romana as well as an ice cream parlor serving also cold drinks on the beach.